-Cutting down the amount of tobacco you smoke every day may save you money.
-But studies show that it does very little for your health compared to stopping smoking completely.
+Cutting down the amount of tobacco you smoke every day may save you money, but studies show that it does very little for your health compared to stopping smoking completely.
 Even smoking a few cigarettes a day increases your risk of early death.
-Cutting down can help some people when used as a step towards stopping smoking altogether.
+Cutting down can help some people when used as a step towards quitting altogether.